Richard-Burd/Richard-Burd.github.io/README.md

 ## Support

 Visit Clean Blog's template overview page on Start Bootstrap at http://startbootstrap.com/template-overviews/clean-blog/ and leave a comment, email feedback@startbootstrap.com, or open an issue here on GitHub for support.

+## Unique to Richard Burd's Homepage

+Several custom features are build outside of the Jekyll framework.

+### Software Documentation Page
+This page is under construction and utilizes an [HTML5-UP](https://html5up.net/) template  in order to reach the page's precise URI so as to get the *documentation* resource (i.e. https://richard-burd.github.io/documentation) a file called `.htaccess` needed to get added to the main directory.&nbsp; This is because the `documentation.html` file bypasses all of Jekyll's compiling and is transported directly to the `_site` folder as is, without being altered.&nbsp;  This means the usual abstractions related to navigation and styling are not applied to the *documentation* resource.&nbsp;  Additionally, when the documentation resource is being **modified and reviewed *locally***, you must navigate to http://localhost:4000/documentation.html (**that is, include the *.html***) in order to see the documentation resource as it properly references the styling and font resources in the `.documentation` directory.&nbsp;